Updated January 2026 — UK & London Rates

 🏠 Build Cost Calculator

-Our house build cost calculator uses 2025 BCIS-aligned cost-per-m² rates adjusted for your location, quality and project type.
+Our house build cost calculator uses 2026 BCIS-aligned cost-per-m² rates adjusted for your location, quality and project type.
 It covers rear extension costs, loft conversion costs per m², full house refurbishment and new build cost estimates.
 Results are typically accurate to plus or minus 15 to 20% and are best used as a feasibility guide before getting written quotes.
+For a fully dedicated tool with expanded FAQs, see our house extension cost calculator and loft conversion cost calculator.

-Our SDLT calculator is updated for the April 2025 stamp duty changes.
-The nil-rate band has reverted to £125,000 for standard buyers and £300,000 for first-time buyers.
+Our SDLT calculator is updated with the rates effective from 1 April 2025 which remain in force throughout 2026.
+The nil-rate band reverted to £125,000 for standard buyers and £300,000 for first-time buyers.
 Moreover, we cover all buyer types including first-time buyer stamp duty, home movers, buy-to-let stamp duty, additional properties and limited company purchases in England, Scotland and Wales.

 🧱 Brick & Concrete Calculators

 Our brick calculator tells you how many bricks per m² you need.
 Half-brick walls use 60, full-brick walls use 120, and lightweight blocks use 10 per m².
-Our concrete calculator works out cement, sand and aggregate for C10 to C30 mixes.
+Our concrete calculator works out cement, sand and aggregate for C10 to C30 mixes based on BS EN 206 mix design ratios.
 In addition, both tools include wastage allowances and can output results in bags or bulk tonnes.
+See our dedicated brick calculator UK and concrete mix calculator UK pages for expanded guides.

 About Our Construction Cost Calculators — UK & London 2026